SideFx/wxTranslator/README.md

 - Microsoft Copilot, which was an indispensable help during my very first delve into wxWidgets

 ### Updates
-2025-11-13:
+**2025-11-13:**
 Added presets for Windows arm64 and the MSYS2 clangarm64 toolchain to CMakePresets.json.
 Since CMake currently lacks a reliable way to detect the processor architecture (?), I tried a quirky workaround using PROCESSOR_IDENTIFIER, which appears to work — for now.

-2025-11-14:
+**2025-11-14:**
 Added presets for macOS to CMakePresets.json.
 Made adaptions to CMakeLists.txt accordingly.
 Stored sash position in app preferences.
 Added default xy-offset and window size for Mainwindow at first startup.
 New shell script for MSYS2 setup on Windows arm64.
 Created macOS app.icns.

+**2025-11-15:**
-2025-11-15: Added logic to internally generate the machine object `.MO` file without requiring external utilities like `MSGFMT`.
+Added logic to internally generate the machine object `.MO` file without requiring external utilities like `MSGFMT`.
 Updated the macOS app.icns.
 Numerous UI changes to improve macOS compatibility.
 Discovered that the build process on macOS produces flawed info.plist files [MacOS Tahoe 26.1: FilePicker and DirPicker not working #25973](https://github.com/wxWidgets/wxWidgets/issues/25973#issuecomment-3533524803).

+**2025-11-16:**
-2025-11-16: Fixed wxListCtrl column width on macOS.
+Fixed wxListCtrl column width on macOS.
 Pre-sorted filenames.
 Added pre-configured `Info.plist` for macOS.
 Created release v1.0, including executables for Windows x64, Windows arm64 and macOS.

+**2025-11-17:**
-2025-11-17: Added a recommendation on how to build wxWidgets on macOS.
+Added a recommendation on how to build wxWidgets on macOS.
 See folder: `How to build wxWidgets`.

+**2025-12-14:**
+Finally managed to properly load the MO file in main.cpp by winning a fierce battle against wxStandardPaths.
+Added post_build commands for macOS to build the bundle (might still not be perfect).
+Rebuild all binary releases.